Table of Contents

 What Is Sage 10?

-Sage 10 isn’t just a WordPress theme – it’s a modern starter theme (or boilerplate) developed by the Roots team.
-Designed for professional developers, Sage bridges the gap between WordPress and modern frontend workflows.
+Sage 10 is a professional-grade WordPress starter theme (or boilerplate) developed by the Roots team.
+It is specifically designed to bridge the gap between traditional WordPress setups and modern, high-end frontend workflows.

-- Blade templating (from Laravel) for clean, reusable templates
+- Blade Templating (from Laravel): For building clean, reusable templates.

 Sage 10 and Bedrock are designed to work in perfect sync – and that’s exactly how many professional developers use them.